ms-jpq/coq_nvim/docs/PERF.md

 Human computer interactions (HCI) and raw execution speed.

-The design of `coq.nvim` puts alot of thought into both.
+The design of `coq.nvim` puts a lot of thought into both.
 In particular, **raw execution speed enables HCI optimizations**.

 ---